typepoint/typepoint/OBJECTIVES.md

 - ✔ Package so that paths are optimal for consuming before publishing
 - □ Add documentation to README
 - □ Add proper code coverage
-- □ Update package.json with correct github repo details
+- □ Update package.json with correct github repository details

 ## Endpoint Definitions
 - ✔ Each endpoint definition should capture the following: